Aurora D8: Design

-The side-by-side "double bubble" fuselage provides additional lift along the nose section as well as faster turnaround owing to its wider fuselage.
-As a result, smaller wings can be used to generate lift which reduces drag.
-The mounting of the engines at the rear end of the D8 instead of below the wings used in conventional aircraft design allows reduction of thrust requirements by minimizing inefficiency from Boundary Layer Ingestion (BLI).
+The side-by-side "double bubble" fuselage provides additional lift along the nose section, meaning smaller wings can be used to generate lift, which reduces drag.
+The wider fuselage is meant to lead to faster turnaround as well.
+The mounting of the engines at the rear end of the D8 instead of below the wings used in conventional aircraft design allows reduction of thrust requirements by minimizing inefficiency from boundary layer ingestion (BLI).
 This results in the ability to use smaller and lighter high bypass ratio engines.

-However, the chassis features less radical than competing blended wing body concepts without modifying existing airport infrastructure, and BLI.
-The original goal was to reduce fuel burn by 70% and noise by 71 dB by flying at Mach 0.74, but a more traditional Mach 0.82 wing and fuselage growth resulted in a more-conservative 49% fuel burn reduction and 40 EPNdB noise reduction against a Boeing 737-800.
+However, the chassis features less radical than competing blended wing body concepts without modifying existing airport infrastructure and BLI.
+The original goal was to reduce fuel burn by 70% and noise by 71dB by flying at Mach 0.74, but a more traditional Mach 0.82 wing and fuselage growth resulted in a more-conservative 49% fuel burn reduction and 40 EPNdB noise reduction against a Boeing 737-800.

 Engines

-Clustering the engines together atop the wide tail of a flattened fuselage enables them to reenergize the slow-moving boundary layer over the fuselage to increase efficiency, and allow a clean, low drag, high aspect ratio wing.
+Clustering the engines together atop the wide tail of a flattened fuselage under a "π tail" enables them to reenergize the slow-moving boundary layer over the fuselage to increase efficiency, and allow a clean, low drag, high aspect ratio wing.
 Starting with slower flow, the reduction in exhaust velocity increases the propulsive efficiency with a similar specific thrust.
 By ingesting and reenergizing the boundary layer flow, BLI reduces by 40% in the D8 the wasted kinetic energy in the combined high-velocity jet exhaust and slow-speed wake behind the fuselage.
 Large-scale wind-tunnel testing with NASA showed a power-saving from BLI from 8.4% with the same jet nozzle area to 10.4% with the same mass flow.
 The BLI benefit is an order of magnitude more than the loss from ingesting distorted boundary-layer flow.

 A large fan size is needed to exceed a 20:1 bypass ratio.
 Developed by United Technologies Research Center, a distortion-tolerant fan was scale tested at NASA and coped with flow distortion from ingesting the boundary layer close to the upper fuselage surface.
 As a compact core limits blade tip clearances issues due to bending but cannot house the fan to low-pressure turbine driveshaft, Pratt & Whitney turned the core backwards, similar to PT6 arrangement, with hot gas discharged forward through a low-pressure power turbine connected to the fan via a short shaft and a gearbox.
 To avoid the risk of an uncontained engine failure causing the second engine to fail, the cores are angled by 50° since they are no longer mechanically linked to the fan, with low pressure losses since only the core flow is turned.
 Not connected to the power section, the core can be disassembled for maintenance.